 Facilities and Administration (F&A) Costs / Indirect Costs

-Details about Facilities and Administrative (F&A) costs and indirect costs (IDC), including Boston University’s current rate and an explanation of F&A rates, can be found here.
+Details about Facilities and Administrative (F&A) costs and indirect costs (IDC), including Boston University’s current rate and an explanation of F&A rates, can be found here

 National Institutes of Health (NIH) Modular Budgets

-The NIHNational Institutes of Health has instituted budgeting guidelines for many of its applications.
+The NIH has instituted budgeting guidelines for many of its applications.
 Unless directed otherwise in funding opportunity announcements, under these guidelines, for application of $250,000 or less of direct costs, no detailed budgets are provided to NIH, although details on personnel and subcontracts are provided in a budget justification.
 Amounts requested per year cannot (currently) exceed $250,000 in direct costs and funding must be requested in $25,000 increments.
 PI/PDs should remember to budget for merit increase for personnel salaries up to the NIH cap.
 NIH provides instructions on how to average costs over the years of the award to provide for such increases, as well as one-time purchases, such as equipment.